 The Tower Point section of the park has a variety of trails through old farm fields and across the volcanic rock.

-Background image by Roger St-Pierre and photo by Larry Moss
+Background image by Roger St-Pierre, text and photo by Larry Moss